gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Roadmap

    - This plugin has been tested on OSX and Windows with QGIS 3.40(LTR).
-   - Add support for KMZ files (not working at this stage) to display line drawings and polygons.
+   - Improve polyline rendering
-   - Develop a template for generating a fieldbook-like report from the digital data.
+   - Develop a template for generating a fieldbook-like report from all digital data.
    - Develop an exporter to display and analyse structural measurements in Allmendinger Stereonet software.

 ## Credits